ALCOHOL AND DRUG SUPERVISED COUNSELOR

 Experience: Determined by the Maryland State Board of Professional Counselors and Therapists under the requirements for Certified Supervised Counselors-Alcohol and Drug.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

 1. In accordance with Health Occupations Title 17 and Code of Maryland Regulations 10.58.07, candidates appointed to positions in this classification must be eligible for and obtain certification by the Board of Professional Counselors as a Certified Supervised Counselor-Alcohol and Drug prior to permanent appointment.
-A copy of your license must be attached to the application.
+A copy of your certificate must be attached to the application.